ShunyaIshikawa/grid-like-board-game/README.md

-# grid-like-board-game
+# Grid-like Board Game

+## What is this repository?

-Creating the foundation for a grid-like board game using Unity.
+This repository is to create the foundation for a grid-like board game using Unity.